 The Highland Campus is situated in the grounds of Raigmore Hospital.
 Facilities for students are boosted by the Highland Health Sciences Library (which caters for students, staff and NHS employees).

 The Western Isles Campus is situated in Western Isles hospital.
 The campus provides a modern, purpose-built learning centre.
 There are computer facilities, access to a purpose-built clinical skills centre, and a library.
 Free wi-fi access is also available and students have access to their own common room and kitchen facilities, a useful and relaxing space to spend time in.

-The University of Stirling is ranked top in the UK for Social Work in The Complete University Guide 2017.
+The University of Stirling is ranked 6th in the UK for Social Work in The Complete University Guide Subject Tables 2019.

-In The Times and Sunday Times Good University Guide 2016, Stirling is 1st in Scotland and 5th in the UK for Criminology.
+In the Guardian University League Tables 2018, Stirling is 1st in Scotland and 4th in the UK for Criminology.